Learn

 Stop Believing College Rank Equals Better Salary

 Remember that there are no guarantees regarding graduation and jobs, even at the top-ranked schools.
 Even if your student has a slightly higher salary due to the brand of the school, it won’t make up for all the extra debt and debt payments they will have as well.
-The total amount borrowed shouldn’t be more than the annual salary upon graduation – and top-ranked schools are much more expensive than that.
+The total amount borrowed shouldn’t be more than the annual salary upon graduation, and top-ranked schools are much more expensive than that.

 Parents Make a Difference

-As a parent, you play a vital role in helping your student understand the impact of borrowing money and the fact that it will follow them for years – sometimes decades – after they graduate.
-Help them avoid a nightmare of debt by setting boundaries during the college search process, and ensuring they only look at schools within their financial resources.
+As a parent, you play a vital role in helping your student understand the impact of borrowing money and the fact that it will follow them for years, sometimes decades, after they graduate.
+Help them avoid a nightmare of debt by setting boundaries during the college search process and ensuring they only look at schools within their financial resources.

 Students can only borrow $28,000 over four years or $31,000 over five years.
 Beyond that, a private student or parent loan is required.
-High schools, colleges, and banks don’t do a good job educating kids about the impact of debt.
+High schools, colleges, and banks don’t do a good job of educating kids about the impact of debt.
 You’re the only line of defense your student has.
 Stand strong!

 1. Create a free account and set up your student profile.